Lions and tigers and bears — no more

 Yet the big extinction events mostly affected the really big animals.

-"If climate were causing this, we would expect to see these extinction events either sometimes (diverging from) human migration across the globe or always lining up with clear climate events in the record," another researcher, Kate Lyons, said in a statement.
+"If climate were causing this, we would expect to see these extinction events either sometimes (diverging from) human migration across the globe or always lining up with clear climate events in the record," Kate Lyons of the University of Nebraska, who worked on the study team, said in a statement.
 "And they don't do either of those things."

 It’s still going on.